 This desire for autonomy can be a positive sign that they are mentally and emotionally ready to take on the challenge of using the potty.
 As a parent or caregiver, you can harness this readiness by involving the child in the process of potty training.

-Letting them participate in choosing their own potty chair, picking out training pants with fun designs, and allowing them to flush and wash their hands afterward can all help them feel more in control and motivated to use the potty.
+Letting them participate in choosing their own potty chair, picking out training pants with fun designs, and allowing them to flush and wash their hands afterward can all help them feel more in control and motivated to use the potty. - Staying Dry for Longer Periods: When a child is able to stay dry for a few hours at a time, it suggests that their bladder has grown stronger and can hold a larger amount of urine.

 This readiness is important for successful potty training, as the child needs to have enough bladder control to be able to hold urine until they reach the toilet.